 Collaborating with others

 Elections Canada works with like-minded organizations that support democracy education.
 Among our collaborators are the Library of Parliament and Provincial and Territorial electoral agencies.
-We also engage non-governmental organizations like Encounters with Canada, Forum for Young Canadians, MediaSmarts and the Royal Canadian Geographical Society on a variety of initiatives.
+We also engage non-governmental organizations like Connected North, Forum for Young Canadians, MediaSmarts and the Royal Canadian Geographical Society on a variety of initiatives.
 We collaborate with educators and education administrators at all levels.
 Finally, Elections Canada and CIVIX have been offering Student Vote Canada during federal elections since 2004.

 Together, we can help build young people’s knowledge, understanding and interest in elections and democracy.